SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 `{Type}::({damage}/{health}/{armor})`

-- Damage, health and armor should be rounded to two digits after the decimal separator
+- Damage, health, and armor should be rounded to two digits after the decimal separator
 - For each dragon, print its stats in format

 `-{Name} -> damage: {damage}, health: {health}, armor: {armor}`